 On March 24, 2020, we entered into a purchase agreement and a registration rights agreement with Lincoln Park Capital Fund (LPC) pursuant to which LPC committed to purchase up to \$10,250,000 of our common stock at market-based prices over a period of 24 months (the LPC Agreement).
 On March 24, 2020, we sold 500,000 unregistered shares of our common stock (the Initial Purchase Shares) to LPC under the purchase agreement at a price of \$0.50 per share for gross cash proceeds of \$250,000 (the Initial Purchase) and we also issued 750,000 unregistered shares of our common stock to LPC under the terms of the LPC Agreement for its purchase commitments under the LPC Agreement (the Commitment Shares).
 To satisfy our obligations under the registration rights agreement associated with the LPC Agreement, we filed a Registration Statement on Form S-1 (the LPC Registration Statement) with the SEC on March 31, 2020 (Registration No. 333-237514), which the SEC declared effective on April 14, 2020 (the Commencement Date).
 The LPC Registration Statement included registration of the Initial Purchase Shares and the Commitment Shares.
-The fair value of the Commitment Shares, \$284,400, determined based on the quoted closing market price of our common stock on March 24, 2020, is a component of deferred offering costs attributable to this offering, which costs are amortized ratably to additional paid-in capital as we sell shares of our common stock to LPC and received aggregate gross cash proceeds of \$2,891,200.
-At September 30, 2020, there were approximately 2.04 million registered shares of our common stock remaining available for sale under the LPC Agreement; however, we have no obligation to sell any additional shares under the agreement.
+The fair value of the Commitment Shares, \$284,400, determined based on the quoted closing market price of our common stock on March 24, 2020, is a component of deferred offering costs attributable to this offering, which costs are amortized ratably to additional paid-in capital as we sell shares of our common stock to LPC under the LPC Agreement.
+Subsequent to the Commencement Date and through June 30, 2020, we sold an additional 6,201,995 registered shares of our common stock to LPC and received aggregate gross cash proceeds of \$2,840,200.
+At June 30, 2020, there were approximately 2.1 million registered shares of our common stock remaining available for sale under the LPC Agreement.

-On any business day during the term of the LPC Agreement, we have the right, in our sole discretion, to direct LPC to purchase up to 100,000 shares on such business day (the Regular Purchase) (subject to adjustment under certain circumstances as provided in the LPC Agreement).
+On any business day during the term of the LPC Agreement, we have the right, in our sole discretion, to direct LPC to purchase up to 100,000 shares on such business day (the "Regular Purchase") (subject to adjustment under certain circumstances as provided in the LPC Agreement).
 The purchase price per share for each such Regular Purchase will be based on prevailing market prices of our common stock immediately preceding the time of sale as computed under the LPC Agreement.
 In each case, LPC's maximum commitment in any single Regular Purchase may not exceed \$1,000,000.
 In addition to Regular Purchases, provided that we present LPC with a purchase notice for the full amount allowed for a Regular Purchase, we may also direct LPC to make accelerated purchases and additional accelerated purchases as described in the LPC Agreement.
 Although LPC has no right to require us to sell any shares of our common stock to LPC, LPC is obligated to make purchases as we direct, subject to certain conditions.
 In all instances, we may not sell shares of our common stock to LPC under the LPC Agreement if such sales would result in LPC beneficially owning more than 9.99% of our common stock.
 There are no upper limits on the price per share that LPC must pay for shares of our common stock.
+See Note 12, Subsequent Events, for disclosure regarding sales of our common stock under the LPC Agreement after June 30, 2020.